BMI Calculator (Metric and Imperial)

-Calculate your body mass index (BMI) with this handy, free body weight calculator tool.
+Calculate your BMI (body mass index) with this calculator tool.
 By calculating your body mass index, you can get an indication of whether your weight may be affecting your health.
+A BMI chart is also available.
 BMI is commonly used by Doctors and health professionals worldwide and is calculated using your weight and height.
-You have two calculators to choose from - metric and imperial.
-Learn about BMI

 *The results given by this bmi calculator should be used only as a guide and should not replace medical advice.
 Please bear in mind that, when interpreting the results of this body mass index calculator, other factors such as muscle structure and ethnic origin should be considered.
 For example, a person with a lot of muscle might have a higher BMI, when their body is actually perfectly healthy, due to the fact that muscle weighs more than fat.